Philippa Spurway Interior Architect

 Windows & Doors Fitted

-The windows and doors have been fitted into the newly built part of the villa, which look lovely.
+The windows and doors have been fitted into the newly built part of the villa, and the look lovely.

 D26D19A3-1865-4038-BD1A-AE7C00D69E3F_1_105_c